Agile marketing and the big creative idea: can they be cosy bedfellows or are they mutually exclusive?

 Media testing or AB tests on digital creative executions in-campaign are probably the most common ways brands attempt to increase their responsiveness, but so long as the consumer truth or insight is constant, many other elements of your typical advertising campaign are up for grabs, from briefing through to iterative campaign development.

-OR: To find out how Simple supports your agile marketing process, Book a Demo.
+To find out how Simple’s intelligent marketing resource management platform supports your agile marketing process, Book a Demo.